IrfEazy/IrfEazy/README.md

 # 💫 About Me:
-🔭 I'm working on my thesis project.
-I'm creating a system that analyzes Twitter posts to identify topics related to computer security and organizes them according to the different parts of a company's IT infrastructure.<br><br>👯 I'd like to create a multiplayer PC video game based on the Rising Sun board game.
-I don't have experience with game development frameworks, but my background as an AI engineering master's graduate qualifies me to contribute to the AI-related parts of the project.<br><br>🤝🏼 I'm exploring the Multi-Label Classification field because I've noticed a lack of libraries dedicated to this area.
-Collaboration or insights on creating or optimizing tools for this purpose would be valuable.<br><br>🌱 After attending the Hackapizza event, where I learned about RAG, GraphRAG, and multi-agent models, I'm studying these areas more.
-I'm currently learning about these concepts to prepare for future work challenges.<br><br>💬 Ask me about AI topics such as machine learning, data mining, numerical analysis, and natural language processing (NLP), where I have a strong foundation and practical experience.<br><br>⚡️ I'm fascinated by myths for the insight they provide into different cultural traditions (I've enjoyed reading Greek Myths by Robert Graves).
+🔭 I recently completed my thesis project, where I created a system that analyzes Twitter posts to identify computer security topics and organizes them according to different parts of a company's IT infrastructure.
+I've now graduated with a Master's in Artificial Intelligence from Politecnico di Milano and am searching for job opportunities.

+👯 I'm currently implementing mods for Unciv, which has been an exciting way to apply my programming skills.
+I'm still interested in creating a multiplayer PC video game based on the Rising Sun board game.
+While I don't have extensive experience with game development frameworks, my AI background qualifies me to contribute to the AI components of such projects.

+🤝🏼 I'm maintaining entries in the MusicBrainz database, contributing to this open music information platform.
+I'm open to collaborating on interesting AI and software development projects that align with my skills and interests.

+🌱 I'm diving deeper into NLP topics following my experience with RAG, GraphRAG, and multi-agent models.
+I'm expanding my knowledge in these areas to enhance my capabilities for future work challenges.

+💬 Ask me about AI topics such as machine learning, data mining, numerical analysis, and natural language processing (NLP), where I have a strong foundation and practical experience as a graduate in Artificial Intelligence.

+⚡️ I'm currently reading Overlord and plan to start The Count of Monte Cristo next.
+I remain fascinated by myths for the insight they provide into different cultural traditions (I've enjoyed reading Greek Myths by Robert Graves).
 I'm also a fan of J.R.R.
 Tolkien's masterpieces The Lord of the Rings and The Hobbit—and I find The Silmarillion both tough and captivating.
 Additionally, I have a deep love for Ancient History as a whole.

 ## 🌐 Socials: